 It takes almost two years to mature and produce blooms, while the flower lasts about two to three weeks.

 However, to witness beautiful blooms and ensure that the plant grows full-fledged, you need to make sure that you transplant the Iris in time.

-Once transplanted, the Irises do not need another transplant for about 3 to 4 years.
+Further, the Irises do not need another transplant for about 3 to 4 years once transplanted.